benabed/clik/doc/installing.rst

 One should also note that ``--forceinstall_all_deps`` and ``--install_all_deps`` are also unactivated on a dependency by dependency basis if any of the ``--XXX_prefix``, ``--XXX_lib``, ``--XXX_include``, or other dependency specific options are present.
 In that case, the the ``XXX`` dependency, the configuration script will look in the locations described by those option and if the package is not found will report an error.

-Setting the location of a library
+ADVANCED: Setting the location of a library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The location of the library dependencies (gsl, hdf5, healpix, blas/lapack) must be known to the installer.
 By default, it will look for them in the classical system